-Floating is a unique combination of 3 simple things:
+Floating is a combination of 3 basic things:

 1000 pounds of Epsom Salts (magnesium sulfate) helps relieve inflammation and pain, as well as being a mood-stabilizer and regulating electrolytes in your body, ensuring proper functioning of the muscles, nerves, and enzymes.